Piano Class Information: MUS 120A/B, MUS 220A/B

 To take the Self-Assessment Test, login to Beachboard and select the "Music—Undergraduate" course.
 In the "Content" section, find the "Piano Proficiency Requirement" post and follow the instructions there.
 Make sure you view the .pdf and also fill out and submit the form.

 Piano Proficiency Examination (PPE) Requirements

+The Piano Proficiency Exam (PPE) is administered throughout MUS 220B, but may also be taken without enrollment through Self-Study.
 In order to pass the PPE, students must be very well-prepared.
 Unprepared and underprepared work is not acceptable and will not pass the exam nor will it be heard by the instructor.
 If a student is unsure of the examination standards, they may consult the instructor.
 All parts of the exam are to be played with proper tempi, rhythm, fingering, pedaling, dynamics and phrasing.

 The PPE is not graded, but given on a pass/fail basis.
 If students do not pass an item, they will have another opportunity (not to exceed one week) to retake that part of the exam.
 Students not enrolled in MUS 220B are assumed to have the skills necessary to pass the exam.
 These are the components of the exam:

 All of the following skills will be assessed unless noted.

 All repertoire will be assigned or approved by the instructor.
 One (1) piece must be presented as a polished, well-practiced product.
 Memorization is not necessary.

 Scale harmonization, cadences, scale and arpeggio will be tested.